Finally, residents and legislators are in agreement: Central Jersey does exist. But what we can’t agree on is, where exactly is Central Jersey?

-Bill A5098 would formally establish North, Central and South Jersey, mostly for marketing and tourism purposes.
+S3206 formally establishes North, Central and South Jersey, mostly for marketing and tourism purposes.
+The Division of Travel and Tourism will also be required to promote overnight stays.

-North Jersey contains Bergen, Essex, Hudson, Morris, Passaic, Sussex and Warren counties.
-South Jersey is composed of Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester and Salem counties.
+North Jersey contains Bergen, Essex, Hudson, Morris, Passaic, Sussex, Union and Warren counties.
+South Jersey is composed of Atlantic, Burlington, Camden, Cape May, Cumberland, Gloucester, Monmouth, Ocean and Salem counties.
+We’re not so sure we agree with all of this and would list Monmouth County squarely in Central NJ!

-From our perspective, Jerseyites who live in Union or Ocean should ask themselves: Do you root for the Giants and Yankees, or Phillies and Eagles?
+From our perspective, Jerseyites should ask themselves: Do you root for the Jets or Giants and Yankees or Mets, or the Phillies and Eagles?
 Is your favorite food pizza or cheesesteak?
-Would you prefer a trip to Times Square or Atlantic City?
-Did you go to Rutgers or NYU or Rowan?
-Do you drive the Parkway or the Turnpike on most days?
-Do you go to Jones Beach or the Jersey Shore?
+Would you prefer a trip to NYC or Philly?
+Broadway or Atlantic City?
+One thing I think we can all agree on no matter which part of the state you live in: the Jersey Shore is the place to be all summer long.

 Read More: